antemons/smart-manuscript/README.md

 This software recognizes (digitizes) handwritten manuscripts and digitizer-pen input.

-Note, it can only transcribe online handwriting (generated e.g. by smart pens) but no scanned pages.
+Note, it can only recognize online handwriting (i.e. vector graphics which are generated e.g. by smart pens) but no scanned pages.

 ## Getting Started

 ### Setup

- 1. (Create Virtual Environment)
+ 1. (Create Virtual Environment with Python>=3.5)

         virtualenv env -p /usr/bin/python3
         source env/bin/activate